hypo69/hypo/docs/gemini/out/en/explainer/src/goog/spreadsheet/spreadsheet.md

 **Dependencies Analysis:**

-The `mermaid` diagram illustrates the key imports and their relationship to the `SpreadSheet` class.
+The `mermaid` diagram illuStartes the key imports and their relationship to the `SpreadSheet` class.
 The `SpreadSheet` class relies on various libraries for core functionality (e.g., accessing Google Sheets, handling files, logging, and data manipulation).

 ## <explanation>